lockss/lockss-rtd-manual/docs/installing/running.rst

       and :program:`install-lockss` will fail.
 See :doc:`/troubleshooting/coredns` for remediation details.

+.. index:: K3s; installation
+   pair: install-lockss; K3s

 --------------
 Installing K3s
 --------------

-During this phase, :program:`install-lockss` will install K3s |K3S_PATCH|, if applicable.
+During this phase, :term:`install-lockss` will install :term:`K3s` |K3S_PATCH|, if applicable.
 This phase begins with the heading:

 .. code-block:: text